Tigie Sankoh

-Tigie Sankoh (born November 4, 1996) is a Sierra Leonean professional Canadian football defensive back.
+Tigie Sankoh (born November 4, 1996) is a Sierra Leonean professional gridiron football defensive back.
 He has played for the Toronto Argonauts of the Canadian Football League (CFL).

 Early life

 Sankoh was born on November 4, 1996, in Sierra Leone.
 His parents moved to Maryland when he was young, and to England when he was 15.
 He attended high school in Kennington at Archbishop Tenison's Church of England High School.